 Cost- The cost of treatments vary widely due to the providers.
 With regular and professional treatments, both methods can achieve long-term reduction of hair growth.
 In some clinic, we have to admit that new laser technology is more advanced than IPL system.
 But it is expensive.Laser hair removal's cost depends on whether you ask for experts or go to professional beauty salon.
 Like laser, the cost of IPL treatment can be different due to the technology.
 An at-home IPL device, such as Pinkzio Sapphire IPL hair removal,can save money in the long term and achieve the same results as in beauty salon.
 IPL technology needs more treatments and may have less efficient hair reduction.

 Technology- Laser technology can penetrate the skin point to point while IPL technology uses a wider spectrum of light to affect melanin. if you want to treat a wider range of skin and hair areas comfortably, it is better to pick up a suitable device.
 Integrated ice-cooling system, Pinkzio Sapphire IPL technology uses a minimally conductive cooling chip to cool the internal and external sides of the sapphire.
 The external side of the sapphire which is directly in contact with the skin immediately cools the target area making the whole process painless.

 Generally, the difference between IPL and laser is that IPL can treat a larger area of your skin at a faster rate and can also be used safely at home.
 Because of these differences, you may save time and money while still getting smooth, hairless skin.
-Unwanted hair is a common complaint that often requires continuous treatment.
+Unwanted hair is a common problem that often requires continuous treatment.
 The presence of unwanted hair may cause significant psychological and emotional stress, and may have an adverse impact on their quality of life, resulting in patients resorting to feeling uncomfortable and experiencing low self-esteem.
 It is time to choose a at-home device to remove unwanted hair.